40 Squadron SAAF: North Africa

 At the end of November 1942 the squadron was attached to XXX Corps.
 Enemy fighter activity had been limited while the Germans were in full retreat, but stabilisation of the line changed that; most Tac.Rs were intercepted, and the casualty rate rose steeply.
 Once again, fighter cover was ordered by HQ, from 6 to 12 aircraft depending on the Tac.R target area.

-Early in January 1943 the Army requested long range Tac.Rs behind enemy landing grounds, flown with Kittyhawk escorts; but high losses amongst Tac.R and escort aircraft meant that these were soon discontinued.
-As the 8th Army advanced through Libya into Tunisia, the squadron continued to fly Tac.R and Photo Recce sorties in support.
+Early in January 1943 the Army requested long range Tac.Rs behind enemy landing grounds, flown with Curtiss Kittyhawk escorts; but high losses amongst Tac.R and escort aircraft meant that these were soon discontinued.
+As Eighth Army advanced through Libya into Tunisia, the squadron continued to fly Tac.R and Photo Recce sorties in support.